ConnorSutton07/Modelling-Pleistocene-Hominin-Dispersal/README.md

 seen in Figure 1.
 The elevation data comes from Nasa’s Socioeconomic Data & Applications Center (SEDAC).
-This data is not specific to the Pleistocene, but for the purposes of this model, the difference is negligible; the most essential difference between the modern and Pleistocene continents concern vegetation and sea level.4 Initialization, Bayesian Model Averaging, & Tuning the Parameters The first step in the initialization process is to create 30 ensembles, each of which conduct their own run of the simulation.
+This data is not specific to the Pleistocene, but for the purposes of this model, the difference is negligible; the most essential difference between the modern and Pleistocene continents concern vegetation and sea level.

+Initialization, Bayesian Model Averaging, & Tuning the Parameters

+The first step in the initialization process is to create 30 ensembles, each of which conduct their own run of the simulation.
 The reason for this is that each single run of the simulation is equally arbitrary, and in order to gain any real-world insight from arbitrary simulations, several must be conducted with minor fluctuations so that the average may be taken and the separate runs compared.
 Every simulation yielding the same result is a problem equivalent to overfitting in model prediction methods, so these fluctuations are essential.

 Upon the initialization of each ensemble, a small amount of Gaussian noise is added to each parameter affecting Pext to create variations amongst the ensembles.
 They are also given a weight value—at the beginning, each ensemble has the same weight of 1